hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

 ```$ grep “db_present_model_absent” log/output.log```

 Table 6: # Constraints in Application but not in DB
-Details presented in the [excel file](http://bit.ly/constraints-mismatch).

-Reproduce: Go to the `main278/formatchecker/`  script folder and run:
+Go to the `main278/formatchecker/`  script folder and run:

 ```$ ruby run_app.rb -s ```

 Extract the results from the log file:

 ```$ grep “model_present_db_absent” log/output.log```

+Detailed data presented in the [excel file](http://bit.ly/constraints-mismatch).

 * Table 7:  Top 5 popular types of different layer